 I have known a number of "champion" fly casters" over the years.
 Two of them are Steve Rajeff and his brother Tim Rajeff.
 Both Steve and Tim were taught and mentored by the same guy.
 His name was Mel Krieger.
 I too spent a lot of time with Mel over the years.
 He was a friend and he taught me many important things about casting.
 Steve, Tim and Mel were incredible casters and great anglers.
 I included the term "great anglers" because not all "champion casters" are good fly fishermen.

 Some just cast for the enjoyment and competition.
 On two occasions, I have fished with another "champion" who will remain nameless...man, this guy could cast a fly line.
 Problem was, he really had a hard time catching a fish...he was more into showing off his skills.
-Why cast 100 feet with a perfect tight loop when you can carefully wade close enough to many fish to count their spots...well, almost that close.
+Why cast 100 feet with a perfect tight loop when you can carefully wade close enough to most fish to count their spots...well, almost that close.
 I guess my point is that it is great to be a beautiful caster but it is even more important to be an effective caster of the fly.

 For most of us, fly casting is an ongoing project.
 Once you have control over the standard overhead cast, there is still a lot more to learn that will benefit you enormously.
 Let's say you see several nice fish rising 30 feet away...you get into the best position possible position...get ready to cast...look behind you...no room for your back cast.
 What to do now?
 Two choices, move to another position (farther away from the fish) or...use the trusty roll cast from where you are.
 Personally, I believe the roll cast is the second most important cast for the vast majority of fly fishermen.